 Upon arrival, you’ll take part in both the university and CISabroad orientation program.
 You’ll learn the “do’s and don’ts” of living in Athens, Greece.
-You will be provided with super useful welcome packets, which include maps, hiking areas, and parks, as well as various recreational activities within walking distance of your housing.
-Where to go out, how to stay safe, and where to shop are just a few of questions that will be answered by our staff.
+You will be provided with super useful welcome packets that include maps and your Athena card.
+Where to go to enjoy some social, cultural and recreational activities; how to stay safe; and where to shop are just a few topics our knowledgeable staff will cover.
 Oh, and there’ll be a welcome meal, something traditional and yummy, as Greek cuisine is known to be one of the best in the world!

 Farewell and Re-entry Program